UPS Truck Accident Statistics

 UPS drivers spend hours in the classroom and then spend more hours in road training.
 They are required to complete three different safety evaluations during their first 22 days as a new driver.
 This is in addition to the normal licenses that they need to drive commercial vehicles issued by the DOT.
 They are also required to pass an evaluation drive with their supervisor every six months.

 In the event of a preventable crash or collision, the driver is required to go through an additional training course, as well as disciplinary actions.

 Even with the strict training program, accidents will happen.
 Even the best drivers make mistakes on occasion.
 They are human after all.
 The most important safety factor is as simple as this – paying attention.

 Because UPS vehicles are larger than passenger vehicles, UPS drivers have an even greater responsibility to drive as safely as possible.
-Larger vehicles have more weight, and vehicles with more weight can cause major damages or serious injuries in an accident, or even death.
+Larger vehicles have more weight, and vehicles with more weight can cause major damage or serious injuries in an accident, or even death.